subh-775/Internship-Mailing-System/README.md

 `attachments/` – Place resumes or other files here for sending.<br>
 `data/` – Includes CSV files with recipient data (e.g., professor names and emails).<br>
 `templates/` – Contains customizable email templates.<br>
-`check.py` - a small script to test your credentials outside the main project to check whether authentication is successful.<br>
+`check.py` - a small script to test your credentials outside the main project to check whether authentication is successful or not.<br>
 `credentials.py` – Store email and app password securely.<br>
 `main.py` – Core script for sending personalized emails.